-Over the years we’ve spent working together as photographers, Jay and I have fallen in love with the Big Island of Hawaii.
-There is so much diversity on this island in the middle of the Pacific – deserts, rainforests, grassy plains, beaches with black or white sand (there’s even a green sand beach!), waterfalls, mountains, and, of course, an active volcano!
-We rented bikes when we visited recently and rode out with our camera gear strapped to our backs to see the lava flowing into the ocean.
-Shooting the lava is always the highlight of the trip but photographing flowing lava can be challenging.
+There is so much diversity on this island in the middle of the Pacific – deserts, rainforests, grassy plains, beaches with black or white sand (there’s even a green sand beach), waterfalls, mountains, and, of course, an active volcano!
+With camera gear strapped to my back, I set out to photograph lava flowing into the ocean.
+Shooting lava is always the highlight of a Hawaiian trip but photographing flowing lava can be challenging.
 Here’s what I recommend for getting great shots in a place like this.

 Bring a Tripod to the Lava Fields

 When you can’t get close to the flow, a long lens can be useful and I often use a long shutter speed to capture the motion and color of the lava and smoke.
 Without a tripod, a shot like the one above is incredibly difficult, if not impossible.
 You need a sturdy tripod that can handle a heavy camera system even in windy conditions.
 In addition, while photographing lava flows, you’re working on rough ground and it’s likely to be hot at times.
-The soles of our hiking boots show obvious damage from the heat and rough ground on our first trip to photograph surface flows at Kalapana but our Induro CLT104 tripod stood up to it beautifully.
+The soles of my hiking boots show obvious damage from the heat but the Induro CLT104 tripod stood up to it beautifully.
 This is a great place to use metal spikes instead of rubber tips on your tripod feet.
 A little extra grip is a good thing out here.
 It can also get windy by the sea, so a sturdy tripod with a hook at the base of the center column is really useful.
 I hang my camera bag on the hook when the wind gets intense.
 That added weight keeps my tripod perfectly steady for long exposure photography.
-We also recommend using a good ball head that can handle long, heavy lenses.
+I also recommend using a good ball head that can handle long, heavy lenses.

 Choosing the Right Camera and Lens for Photographing Lava